dcos/metronome/README.md

 ## Issue Tracking
 We have been tracking issues in multiple places, which has made it hard for us to prioritize, and consolidate duplicates.

-In order to address these challenges, on March 6th we will be converting all GitHub issues to public JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/) that anyone will be able to view and add to using GitHub SSO.
+In order to address these challenges, on March 6th we will be converting all GitHub issues to public JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/projects/MARATHON/issues/) that anyone will be able to view and add to using GitHub SSO.
 This will not only help the Marathon/Metronome teams, it will increase transparency, allowing the community to check on sprints and the order of the ticket backlog.
+Issues for Metronome are tracked in project Marathon, so please make sure to choose component `metronome` when creating issues.

 Please have a look here for more information: https://groups.google.com/forum/#!topic/marathon-framework/khtvf-ifnp8